datanav/docs/configuration.rst

 transitively, so if A is the same as B and B is the same as C then A, B and C are all considered the same.

+Deletes will be output for entity ids that are no longer applicable.
+This typically happens when an entity is first merged with one entity and then later merged with some other entities, and the id of the resulting entity changes.
+Those entities will also have the ``$replaced`` property set to ``true``.

+If an entity is deleted in its source dataset then the entity will not be merged, but instead output as a standalone entity with ``_deleted`` set to ``true``.

 Prototype
 ^^^^^^^^^